 Dionysius had strung up the blade above the courtier’s head by using just one hair from a horse’s tail.

 When Damocles noticed the sword, he quickly became overwhelmed with fear and anxiety.
-Unable to enjoy the luxuries of his newfound power, he ran from the room, begging to be freed from position as king for the day.
+Unable to enjoy the luxuries of his newfound power, he ran from the room, begging to be freed from his position as king for the day.

 According to Cicero, the tale was the ultimate example of the great amount of danger, pressure, and paranoia that inevitably comes with wielding immense power.
 He also claimed that those in power were in persistent fear of dying and therefore could not truly be happy.